 The group currently focuses efforts in the following three areas:

-- Make a difference to people in need in our community by engaging with our neighbors, and partnering with local organizations around the core tenants of reproductive justice.
+- Make a difference to people in need in our community by engaging with our neighbors, and partnering with local organizations around the core tenets of reproductive justice.

 - Establish All Souls as an reproductive justice congregation by examining the needs of our own members, employees, and educating our congregation about the reproductive justice framework.
 We will support members who have had reproductive health issues such as abortions, miscarriages, stillbirths, difficult pregnancies or infertility issues.
 We will look at how our community supports families and promotes healthy sexuality and bodily autonomy.